tttppp/ragl/rules.md

 3.3.3 The player has to notify both officials and the opponent, preferably in the dedicated Discord channel.
 Any info regarding the contact failure should be present in the notice for officials to resolve the matter.

-3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt till after the deadline for the match will mean it will not be addressed; matches will be noted as a strike.
+3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt until after the deadline for the match will mean it will not be addressed; matches will be noted as a strike.

 3.3.5 Failure to respond entirely will result in a 0-2 loss and a strike.